 One should also avoid trying to defend or excuse the evil done in Jesus’ name in the past.
 William Spencer advises, “When evangelizing Rastas, move to the parable of the wheat and tares: the farmer plants the field and weeds spring up in the midst of the wheat.
 Simply say, ‘This is what happens in the Christian church.
 The evil one has put false people in who engage in lying, cheating, stealing.
 These weeds are not Christians…’”

 We must also admit that genuine Christians have not always behaved in ways that honor the Savior.
 We must not defend the indefensible.

-[Also See The Dark Side Of Church History And The Real Murderers: Atheism or Christianity?
+[Also See The Real Murderers: Atheism or Christianity?

 Many Rastas are open to a consideration of the Bible and to discussions of Jesus Christ.
 In fact, one branch of the messianic track of Rastafarianism — the Twelve Tribes — appears to have moved in a more biblical direction in recent years.
 As was noted in Part One, the more these particular followers have delved into Selassie’s writings and his life, the more they realize that he was a follower of Jesus.
 Spencer insists that the best opportunity for evangelism is with such people and that the work involves “moving them from worshipping Haile Selassie as God to worshipping Haile Selassie’s God — Jesus.”